doughahn/unofficial-opf-guides/docs/org-play.md

 - *Consistency*: Adventures are designed and run and with consistency in mind
 - *Convenience*: Busy players can pick up and play whenever their schedule permits, anywhere in the world
 - *Variety*: Players can build a large number of characters
-- *Community Standards*: Organized play adheres to community standards designed to create mutually respectful play experiences
+- *Community standards*: Organized play adheres to community standards designed to create mutually respectful play experiences
 - *Social*: Players make new friends by sharing a hobby

 **Drawbacks**

-- *More Paperwork*: As a global campaign, players need to good accounting methods and are tracked with player IDs
+- *More paperwork*: As a global campaign, players need good accounting methods and are tracked and sometimes audited
-- *The "Railroad"*: Adventures are pre-written to fit into a time slot, so players don't have time for lengthy story diversions
+- *The "railroad"*: Adventures are pre-written to fit into a time slot, so players don't have time for lengthy story diversions
-- *Not a Private Campaign*: The GM cannot help you customize long-term character arcs
+- *Not a customized campaign*: The GM cannot facilitate long-term character arcs
-- *Older Website*: The Paizo website can be tricky to navigate
+- *Older website*: The Paizo website is required to use, but can be tricky to navigate

 For many players, Organized play games scratch a different itch than a home campaign with friends, and they play both.